 A petition for a national interest waiver of the Labor Certification must demonstrate that it is in the national interest of the United States to do so.

 These petitions are usually granted to those with exceptional ability.
-In addition, it must be proven that the employment would benefit the United States.
+In addition, the employment must benefit the United States.

 A petitioner does not need a sponsoring employer and thus may file on their own behalf.
 They may also file the labor certification directly with USCIS.

-What evidence do I need qualify for a National Interest Waiver?
+What evidence do I need to qualify for a National Interest Waiver?